sdmalek44/little-shop-redux/README.md

 **Be sure to have a test for each individual validation.**

-At the end of this iteration, you should be able to view an index of all items, view a page for a single item, create an item, edit an item, and delete an item from either the index or the show pages.
+At the end of this iteration, you should be able to view an index of all items, view a page for a single item, create an item, edit an item, and delete an item from both the index and the show pages.

 - When creating an item, there should be a dropdown of all merchants and a dropdown of all categories to select from.
 - You will want to utilize a default image for seeds.